tharungajula2/Portfolio/README.md

 # Portfolio
-All the portfolio projects from Tharun Kumar Gajula
+portfolio projects from Tharun Kumar Gajula, which include python codes

 100 - It is notes on specific concepts of machine learning covering from Pandas data frames to supervised and unsupervised machine learning models